Kong/kong-terraform-aws/README.md

 # Kong Cluster Terraform Module for AWS

 [Kong API Gateway](https://konghq.com/) is an API gateway microservices management layer.
-Both Kong Community and Enterprise Edition are supported.
+Both Kong and Enterprise Edition are supported.

 By default, the following resources will be provisioned: